maruthan64/ansible-container-lab/README.md

-# Simple Ansible labolatory in Docker containers
+# Simple Ansible lab in Docker containers
 This action creates four Docker containers are created on which you can practice simple plays with Ansible.

 ### How to use